| Home |

 |

-| Spare Tube |
+Spare Tube |

-| Tire Levers |
+Tire Levers |

-off and put it back on without puncturing the tube you just replaced.
+Tough, inexpensive plastic levers that make it easy to get the tire off and put it back on without damaging the rim or puncturing the tube you just replaced. |

-| Patch
+Patch

 Kit |

-plastic box a little larger than a postage stamp.
+adhesive patches in a tiny plastic box a little larger than a postage

-| Multi Tool |
+Multi Tool |

-seat and holds all of the above in a neat little pack under your
+Seat Bag | Fastens to the bottom of your seat and holds all of the above in a neat little pack under your seat. |

-| Chain Cleaner & Lube |
+Chain Cleaner & Lube |

 A dirty, dry or rusty chain causes leads

-to erratic shifting, harder pedaling, gets grease on your car seats and
+to erratic shifting, harder pedaling, gets grease on your car seats

-of the problems we see in the shop are the result of grungy, greasy drivetrains. |
+Most of the problems we see in the shop are the result of grungy, greasy

-| Chain Oil |
+Chain Oil |

 Chains don't need to be oiled all that

 often but when they need it, they need it.
-Motor oil or WD40 do NOT
+Motor oil or WD40 do

-stays where it's supposed to and repels dirt & water. |
+to, stays where it's supposed to and repels dirt & water. |

-| Cycle Computer |
+Cycle Computer |

 Used to be called a speedometer-now

-it's a computer...Looks like a large watch and fastens to the handlebars.
+it's a computer...Looks like a large watch and fastens to the

-speed, top speed & the time.
-It
+riding time, average speed, top speed & the time.

-20 miles was only 2... |
+what felt like 20 miles was only 2... |

-| Rear Rack |
+Rear Rack |

 Fastens above the rear wheel